-Step vi) Termination Criteria: If a maximum number of iterations, t{max} , is reached, the process stops; otherwise, go to Step ii.
+Step vi) Termination Criteria: If a maximum number of iterations, $t{max}$ , is reached, the process stops; otherwise, go to Step ii.

 The performance of GP is sensitive to the choice of control parameters.
-Choosing suitable parameter values is, frequently, a problem dependent task and requires previous user experience.
+Choosing suitable parameter values is, frequently, a problem dependent task and requires previous experience of the user.
 Proper control parameters are recommended to some certain values to provide the algorithm better performance from the two aspects of effectiveness and efficiency according to the computational experiments.
 Despite its crucial importance, there is no consistent methodology for determining the control parameters of an EA, which are, most of the time, arbitrarily set within some predefined ranges (Eiben et al., 1999).